 Sebastian, Florida, in Indian River county, is 16 miles SE of Palm Bay, Florida (center to center) and 121 miles E of Tampa, Florida.
-The city is conveniently located inside the Melbourne - Titusville - Palm Bay metropolitan area.
-There are an estimated 16,181 people in Sebastian.
+The city is conveniently located inside the Melbourne-Titusville-Palm Bay metropolitan area.

 Sebastian is famous for its pristine beauty.
 It attracts vacationers from the neighboring Florida cities by helping them escape the hectic pace of their lives and relax in natural surroundings.
 People also enjoy fishing, surfing and skydiving.
 Nature is displayed in its full glory in the city of Sebastian, which makes it a very popular destination for eco-tourism.